Wigner representation for polarization-momentum hyperentanglement generated in parametric down conversion, and its application to complete Bell-state measurement: CONCLUSIONS

-The zeropoint field at the optical experiments on quantum information is not merely a mathematical tool which gives rise, after being substracted, to a broad class of theoretical results.
-From our point of view, the vacuum field has a ``visible" presence at these experiments, and this is what we are trying to demonstrate in this paper.
-Using the WRHP approach, we have made a detailed analysis of polarization-momentum hyperentanglement, showing the close relationship between enlarging Hilbert spaces and ZPF inputs at the source, so that the possibility for extracting more information when an enlarged Hilbert space is used, is due to the consideration of a great number of ZPF inputs which are amplified at the source.
+The zeropoint field at the optical experiments on quantum information is not merely a mathematical tool which gives rise, after being subtracted, to a broad class of theoretical results.
+From our point of view, the vacuum field has a ``visible" presence in these experiments, and this is what we are trying to demonstrate in this paper.
+Using the WRHP approach we have analysed polarization-momentum hyperentanglement in detail, showing the close relationship between enlarging Hilbert spaces and ZPF inputs at the source, so that the possibility for extracting more information, when an enlarged Hilbert space is used, is due to the consideration of a greater number of ZPF inputs which are amplified at the source.

-Eqs. (\ref{hyper18a}) to (\ref{hyper19a}) give the WRHP description of the sixteen Bell-like states in terms of four two by two correlated beams.
-Each of the states is described by giving the value of four parameters: two of them ($\beta$ and $\kappa$) indicate the polarization Bell-state, and the other two, the dichotomic couples ($x$, $y$) and ($\varphi_1$, $\varphi_2$) are related to the momentum.
+Eqs. (\ref{hyper18a}) to (\ref{hyper19a}) give the WRHP description of the sixteen Bell-like states in terms of four two-by-two correlated beams.
+Each of the states is described by giving the value of four parameters: two of them ($\beta$ and $\kappa$) indicate the polarization Bell-state, and the other two, the dichotomic couples ($x$, $y$) and ($\varphi_1$, $\varphi_2$), are related to the momentum.
 Let us emphasize that these parameters can be locally controlled because all of them appear in Eqs. (\ref{hyper18a}) and (\ref{hyper20a}), corresponding to photon $1$.
 Hence dense coding \cite{Walborn} and superdense coding \cite{2007} are justified, in the context of WRHP, by the possibility of changing the correlation properties of the four beams through the action of a linear optical device which operates in the same way as in classical optics.
 This contrasts with the usual description in the Hilbert space, in which local operations are represented by unitary operators.
 In the Wigner framework, the effect of a linear optical device on a beam accounts for a change in the distribution of the zeropoint amplitudes inside the field components, so that there is a change in the correlation properties.
-Because these operations do not introduce additional zeropoint noise, the information encoded in the zeropoint amplitudes entering the source can be manipulated in order to complete succesfully a quantum dense coding protocol.
+Given that these operations do not introduce additional zeropoint noise, the information encoded in the zeropoint amplitudes entering the source can be manipulated in order to succesfully complete a quantum dense coding protocol.